 Another anti-Mormon allegation is that, “Because young Mormon men have served in and studied the languages of foreign countries throughout the world, large numbers of them have been hired by the federal Central Intelligence Agency and therefore are in control of a significant amount of CIA activities.”
 (Note: Mormon missionaries typically don’t work in a second language, since they are trained for only a few weeks before going out – I have seen many Mormon missionaries here in Costa Rica, but none who could hold a conversation in Spanish).
 Now of course, just because someone thinks people are out to get him doesn’t mean he’s paranoid.
 Maybe the Mormons do have the USA in their sights, although if they do the evidence is sketchy.
 And it is at this point that the paranoid political narrative uses another fallacy, the “slippery slope” argument (also called the thin end of the wedge, or the camel’s nose), that is, that if one step is taken in a certain direction, then further steps will inevitably follow.
 In this case, if many Mormons work for the CIA, then it is only a question of time before they control the entire country.
 To take another example, many argue that since it is now possible to implant subdural microchips in pets, then inevitably the government will plant them in humans in order to control the population.

 Conspiracies of course do exist.
 Whatever way you parse it, 9/11 was a conspiracy.
-We now know that J. Edgar Hoover really did conspire to entrap Martin Luther King, Jr. Today, it is generally accepted that Iran-Contra was a conspiracy, as was the 1964 Gulf of Tonkin incident in Vietnam, and of course the long story of Watergate.
+We now know that J. Edgar Hoover really did conspire to entrap Martin Luther King, Jr., and really did smear Civil Rights leaders as Commies.
+Today, it is generally accepted that Iran-Contra was a conspiracy.
 The CIA did try its hand at mind control through its Program MK Ultra.
 The US Public Health Service did on purpose infect black men in its Tuskegee Syphilis Experiment.
 The US Army did inject black soldiers with plutonium.
 The US Navy did dump bacteria over San Francisco in the ’50s.
 The list of infamy goes on, and some unproven charges – for example, that the US Navy infected Tampa with whooping cough – could of course be substantiated in the future.

 But the characteristic paranoid scheme is usually more far-fetched.
 Do you like rock music?
 Of course you do!
 But Lyndon LaRouche has exposed the truth that “rock was not an accidental thing.
 This was done by people who set out in a deliberate way to subvert the United States.
 It was done by British intelligence”; thus, the Beatles were “a product shaped according to British Psychological Warfare Division specifications.”
 And you thought you just liked their soup bowl haircuts!